 There’s no stigma attached to seeking a bridge loan, nor should business owners feel unprepared if circumstances arise for a short-term cash need.
-Circumstances often present themselves by way of an unexpected opportunity –an attractive and outsized inventory buy, sudden availability of equipment critical to the business, a window on a purchase of property, or an opportunity to acquire a line of business or even a competitor.
-In these instances, small business owners are wise to explore bridge financing as an alternative to tying up exiting working capital financing, or dipping into cash reserves, in consummating a transaction that could ultimately help benefit the enterprise longer term.
+Conditions often present themselves by way of an unexpected opportunity.
+For example, an attractive and outsized inventory buy, a sudden availability of equipment critical to the business, a window on a purchase of property, or an opportunity to acquire a line of business or even a competitor.
+In these instances, small business owners are wise to explore bridge financing as an alternative to tying up exiting working capital financing or dipping into cash reserves, in consummating a transaction that could ultimately help benefit the enterprise longer term.

-The first impulse for many small business owners is often to seek short-term help from “friends and family”, or from personal resources.
-On the surface, these alternatives may seem the simplest, and therefore “easiest” means of closing quickly on an immediate opportunity Oftentimes these pathways prove suboptimal.
-Practical considerations such as an allowance for extensions in term, or “top up” needs for add-on financing to meet unbudgeted installation, legal, or onboarding costs, present a strong case for seeking a solution more formally through commercial finance companies that specialize in bridge lending.
-Dealing with a counterparty experienced in this type of lending often results in more flexible structuring of the necessary financing, bringing it to bear at precisely the right time, and allowing for unexpected delays in retiring the facility.
+The first impulse for many small business owners is to seek short-term help from “friends and family,” or from personal resources.
+These alternatives may seem the simplest, and therefore “easiest” means of closing quickly on an immediate opportunity.
+Often these pathways prove suboptimal.
+Practical considerations such as an allowance for extensions in a term, or “top-up” needs for add-on financing to meet unbudgeted installation, legal, or onboarding costs.
+These present a strong case for seeking a solution more formally, through commercial finance companies that specialize in bridge lending.
+Dealing with a counterparty experienced in this type of lending often results in a more flexible structuring of the necessary financing, bringing it to bear at precisely the right time, and allowing for unexpected delays in retiring the facility.

 Practical Considerations when choosing a Bridge Lender